Essential Tips for Landing and Succeeding in Retail Jobs

 Retail coworkers fist bump

-Whether looking for a summer or winter break sales job, a second job, or a new career, many people turn to retail jobs while looking for other opportunities.
-Retail can be the best job for anyone - from college-age to past retirement - to develop their people skills.
+Many people turn to retail employment while looking for other opportunities, whether looking for a summer or winter break sales job, a second job, or a new career.
+Retail can be the best job for anyone—from college-age to past retirement—to develop their people skills.
 If you choose a career in retail, you must be willing to promote yourself as what the employer wants and what promotes a positive customer perception of the brand.

 In my day, you didn’t have to know anything to be hired or to stay in retail.
 It didn’t matter then, but it certainly matters now.